MatoPlus/TicTacTix/README.md

 ## Features
 + JavaDoc + JavaDoc commenting.
-+ Manipulation of 3D array.
++ Dynamic manipulation of 3D array.
 + Allows the grid dimensions to be changed easily within the source code by changing `dimensions` in `TicTacTixTest.java`.

 ## Usage